coredns/coredns/plugin/forward/README.md

   * `sequential` is a policy that selects hosts based on sequential ordering.
 * `health_check`, use a different **DURATION** for health checking, the default duration is 0.5s.
 * `max_concurrent` **MAX** will limit the number of concurrent queries to **MAX**.
-Any new query that would raise the number of concurrent queries above the **MAX** will result in a SERVFAIL.
+Any new query that would raise the number of concurrent queries above the **MAX** will result in a REFUSED response.
+A refusal of this kind does not in itself count as a health failure.
+When choosing a value for **MAX**, pick a number at least greater than the expected forwarded query rate * the normal latency of the upstream servers.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.